In This Article

 Ketones can build up in your blood if you’re dehydrated.
-In fact, the higher your ketone levels, the more dehydrated you are.
+The higher your ketone levels, the more dehydrated you are.

-The most common way you can become dehydrated is by simply not drinking enough water.
+The most common way to become dehydrated is by simply not drinking enough water.
 Dehydration can also occur if you’ve been vomiting or have diarrhea.

 Excessive sweating from exercise or sauna use can dehydrate you as well.
 Other causes of dehydration include:

-High ketone levels aren’t always a sign of an underlying health condition or poor health.
-This is especially true if you’re on a weight loss diet.
+High ketone levels aren’t always signs of an underlying health condition or poor health.
+This is especially true if you’re on a weight-loss diet.

-Low-carb diets, intermittent fasting, and keto diets like Atkins can all cause your body to enter a state of ketosis.
-Ketosis is the process in which your body burns fat and produces ketones for energy.
+Low-carbohydrate diets, intermittent fasting, and keto diets like Atkins can all cause your body to enter a state of ketosis.
+Ketosis is when your body burns fat and produces ketones for energy.

 Ketosis can help you lose weight and make your body more efficient at burning fat.
-It also helps you avoid large increases in blood sugar levels that can trigger junk food cravings.5
+It also enables you to avoid significant increases in blood sugar levels that can trigger junk food cravings.5

-If your ketone levels are normal, this means your body is burning fat and your weight loss diet is working.
+If your ketone levels are normal, your body burns fat, and your weight loss diet works.